co-cart/co-cart/NEXT_CHANGELOG.md

 - Added new parameters to filter `cocart_cart` so you can access the cart controller and requested data.
 - Introduced new action hook `cocart_added_item_to_cart` that allows for additional requested data to be processed via a third party once item is added to the cart.
 - Introduced new action hook `cocart_added_items_to_cart` that allows for additional requested data to be processed via a third party once items are added to the cart.

-### Response Headers

-Two new headers return for cart responses only. `CoCart-API-Cart-Expiring` and `CoCart-API-Cart-Expiration`.
-These two new headers can help developers use the timestamps of the cart in session for when it is going to expire and how long until it does expire completely.

 ### Monetary values